12 Best Indian Authors: Discover Your Next Favorite Novel

 Vikram Seth, A Suitable Boy

-8. Aravind Adiga
+8. Aravind Adiga, 1974 –

 Aravind Adiga became the public eye when his debut novel The White Tiger became a Booker Prize winner, a best-seller, and a Netflix original movie.
-The novel explores the tension of a character from a poor rural area of India during a time when the country was becoming a part of the global economy.
+The novel explores the tension of a character from a poor rural area of India when the country was becoming a part of the global economy.
 Drawing inspiration from some of the best French authors, such as Flaubert and Balzac, and the English writer Dickens, Adiga said that he wanted to criticize the injustices of India to inspire improvement.

 “See, the poor dream all their lives of getting enough to eat and looking like the rich.
 And what do the rich dream of??
 Losing weight and looking like the poor.”